 6. Abilene Point is Anywhere: How Texas Conquered Death in Southland Tales

-"If DONNIE DARKO was about the apocalypse of self-immolation, the sacrifice of the individual so the world may live, SOUTHLAND presumes there is no individual, but the sacrifice of reality so that media may live.
+"If DONNIE DARKO was about the apocalypse of self-immolation, the sacrifice of the individual so the world may live; SOUTHLAND is about the sacrifice of reality so that media may live.
 I'd contend here that boys--so disenfranchised and glum---may be more pro-apocalypse than girls.
 The nonstop parade of documentaries about 2012, Nostradamus, and the Ice Age on Discovery and the History Channel proves what Kelly's SOUTHLAND TALES hints at: some of us, self included, are excited for the apocalypse.
 It's a chance to stop receiving paper bank statements in a whole new way.
 I'd even argue our whole culture is apocalypse-dependent.
-Without the fantasy of a global reset button, we'd be stuck with the guilt, hangover, and debt of seven generations.
+Without the fantasy of a global reset button we'd be stuck with the guilt, hangover, and debt of seven generations.
 Aren't you always tempted to just blow up the house rather than have to clean it forever as you pay off a 300 year mortgage?"

 Tree of Life (We Will Fall)

 "Jessica Chastain as the mother certainly helps redress this Iron John blood poisoning.
-She reminds me of a girl I once wronged, adding all sorts of psilocybic resonance to her wounded dove close-ups, which are so well shot that you can see the 'signature' stamps of alien DNA in her Celtic pale skin; if you look closely into her fair-haired mossy coastline fairness you see blue webs of capillaries just below the translucent skin, flushing with blood when hot emotions come across her face."
+She reminds me of a girl I once wronged, adding all sorts of psilocybic resonance to her wounded dove close-ups, which are so well shot that you can see the 'signature' stamps of alien DNA in her Celtic pale skin, practically translucent, you can see the blue webs of capillaries flushing with blood when hot emotions come across her face."

 7. Bride of Bogartstein: In a Lonely Place

 There's the Black Hand cultivating wives' tales with their propensity for violence and then there's that old wives' tale of the LSD user eating a live cat for the 'experience,' a fable I'm not sure I believe so much as remember from my halcyon days.
-Not that I did, but while you're peaking even a stalk of celery can seem like you're eating a live cat; you can hear the screaming in the crunch; you can feel the claws in the severed tendrils of the inner stalk; the piece in your hand is like Rhode Island being unmoored from the North American continent; like Jupiter adrift in space; every gesture leaving trails that make it seem like you're wielding a dozen arms; Vishnu on a bender.
-In the amber dimness of the apartment doorway where Fanucci is gunned down a similar collapse of time and space occurs, making my many views of it under the influence in past decades no mere accident.
-What collapses is not just a man in a dimly-lit vestibule but the distance between the busy throngs of Manhattan and the Catholic ceremony going on outside in the street; the old world theater with its constant shuffling of crowds and performances collapsing into one of the quietest mob films ever made; all collapsed into itself like a dwarf star, shrunk away into nothing but a few red holes in a white suit.
-Every time Fanuccie dies I feel the bullets.
+Not that I ever did eat a live cat but while you're peaking even a stalk of celery can seem that way; you can hear its yowling pain in each crunch; feel the claws in the severed tendrils of the inner stalk.
+The piece in your hand is like Rhode Island being unmoored from the North American continent, like Jupiter adrift in space.
+Every gesture you make leaves trails that make it seem like you're wielding a dozen arms, like Vishnu on a bender.
+In the amber dimness of the apartment doorway where Fanucci is gunned down, a similar collapse of time and space occurs, making my many views of it under the influence in past decades no mere accident.
+What collapses is not just a man in a dimly-lit vestibule but the distance between the Catholic parade below and the film itself, and the theater with its constant shuffling of crowds, each a performance now collapsing into one of the quietest mob films ever made; all collapsed into itself like a dwarf star, shrunk away into nothing but a few red holes in a white suit.
+Every time Fanucci dies I feel the bullets.
 An alien of dark humor I barely recognize as mine comes bursting out laughing from my chest at his grotesque expression, at the bewilderment and anger pulsing out of his face and mine, the awful realization in the second before he dies that he'll never get to make his last macho boast, his last beak-whet, his last salut.
+The celery knows.

 he Selected Writings of Pauline Kael: Book Review